Rio de Janeiro in 4 Days

 Top of Escadaria Selarón

-Next, we visiedt the National History Museum, which charts the history of the Brazilian people from the first known settlers 25,000 years ago, through colonisation, slavery and independence to the present day.
+Next, we visiedt the National Historical Museum, which charts the history of the Brazilian people from the first known settlers 25,000 years ago, through colonisation, slavery and independence to the present day.

-We walk along the waterfront to the Museum of Art, which was somewhat of an anti climax.
+We walk along the waterfront to Rio Art Museum, which was somewhat of an anti climax.
 The main exhibition was based on Samba; its place in the history, culture and politics of Brazil.
-But the captions were only in Portuguese, so we had no idea what it says.
-The remaining floors contained exhibits which cause the old man to go into ‘Call that art?’ mode, so we give up.
+But the captions were only in Portuguese, so we had no idea what it said.

 Boulevard Olímpico